nr282/Energy_Information_Administration_Natural_Gas_Consumption_Data/README.md

 forced to compete with the open source models.

 Spectral Technologies is the core sponsor for this codebase.
+Spectral Technologies website is provided here: https://www.spectraltechnologies.io/about